14 fun things to do with dad on Father’s Day in Richmond

 Every location: Carytown, Short Pump, and Lakeside

-Carytown Burgers & Fries if giving Dad a free burger on Saturday, June 16 and Sunday, June 17.
+Carytown Burgers & Fries is giving Dad a free burger on Saturday, June 16 and Sunday, June 17.
 The deal is you get a burger and he gets a burger.
 So win/win.
 It’s a dine-in only special.
 Bonus: The Pounder is the 1/2 lb patties with three slices of American cheese and every topping imaginable.. so really you are treating Dad to a nap.

 Burger Bach